 High school sports are taking a hit from a slow decline in the population of rural Nebraska communities.
 Some counties fail to field full basketball or football teams, despite their popularity among students.
 They have found alternatives for football in six and eight-man play, in opposition to the traditional 11-man style; basketball has proven to be a bit more difficult, particularly for women.

-“All you need are five kids on the court to field a basketball team,” Debra Velder, associate director of Nebraska School Activities Association said.
+“All you need are five kids on the court to field a basketball team,” Debra Velder, associate director of Nebraska School Activities Association, said.
 “You can have up to twelve players on a roster, but some schools can’t even produce the five.”

 Women’s basketball is one of the hardest sports to field a complete team for in the state of Nebraska.
-Even schools in Douglas County, one of the most populated in the state, are having trouble finding enough girls and staff to put a team on the court.
+Even schools in Douglas County, the most populated in the state, are having trouble finding enough girls and staff to put a team on the court.

 “It used to be that you could play almost any sport.
-I played football and ran track in high school,” Cal Rasser resident of Webster county said.
+I played football and ran track in high school,” Cal Rasser resident of Webster County said.
 “With Hastings and Grand Island in such close proximity, it’s getting harder and harder for our town to field teams.”

-Velder says that the reason high schools cant field teams is because they can’t find coaches up to the task.
+Velder says the reason high schools cant field teams is because they can’t find coaches up to the task.

 “When teams can’t find enough coaches or players, they are forced to join forces with another high school team with the same issue or they simply won’t have a team,” said Velder.
 “We call this a cooperative sponsorship, and it is really one of the only alternatives to keeping sports in small towns alive.”